Frequently Asked Questions

 Qualified medical device development tools (MDDTs)

-Widely available and accepted methods in the public domain or found acceptable by FDA through the submitter’s won 510(k) clearance, a granted De Novo classification request, or a PMA approval
+Widely available and accepted methods in the public domain or found acceptable by FDA through the submitter’s won 510(k) clearance, a granted De Novo classification request, or a PMA approval - Can the data be reviewed in a summary or risk analysis format?

 The results from verification and validation associated with design or labeling changes should be able to be placed in a summary or risk analysis format without losing information necessary to support substantial equivalence.
 If it cannot, the FDA will consider converting to a Traditional 510(k).